Ryo-N7/tvthemes/README.md

 The difficulty with a lot of the fonts used by TV shows in their logos and other paraphernalia is that they are made by font foundries and therefore can be rather expensive (for a regular person like you or me) to purchase.
-So I endeavoured to find FREE fonts to use that were somewhat similar to the real ones used by the shows from resources like `Google Fonts`.
+So I endeavored to find FREE fonts to use that were somewhat similar to the real ones used by the shows from resources like `Google Fonts`.
 In the documentation you can find the **actual** fonts used by the TV shows if you are so inclined to buy them (some are just